unChaz/sci-fi-5e/srd/general/introduction.md

 ```

 ### Willpower
-Regardless of the method of magic casting, Willpower is always at the core of casting spells.
+Regardless of the method of tek casting, Willpower is always at the core of casting spells.
 When estimating a caster’s “magical” ability, you add the relevant ability score to your Will score to determine your Techcasting power.
-The only exception is Bard, which uses their Wit and Charisma score since their magic is a form of performance.
+The only exception is Bard, which uses their Wit and Charisma score since their tek is a form of performance.

 Sleeve Market
 All tier 1 quality sleeves are given basic genetic alterations.
 You merely need to specify which basic genetic alteration you desire, and a limited set of sleeves is presented for you to choose from.